UniversalDependencies/UD_Turkish_German-SAGT/README.md

 UD Turkish-German SAGT is a Turkish-German code-switching treebank that is developed as part of the [SAGT](https://www.ims.uni-stuttgart.de/en/research/projects/sagt/) project.

-Note that statistics for the 2.7.1 release are slightly different from the official 2.7 release.

 # Introduction

 The treebank consists of bilingual conversation transcriptions annotated with several